icon-project/multisig-wallet/README.md

 ```
 #### ExecutionFailure

-Must trigger on a failure of the transaction execution.
+Must trigger on a failure during the transaction execution.

 ```python
 @eventlog(indexed=1)